Concrete Floor Finishing Basics

-Of the various reasons concrete sealers fail, the most common is poor surface preparation.
+Of the various reasons concrete sealers fail, the most common is poor preparation of concrete surfaces.

 Concrete preparation requires specialized equipment, so it’s generally not possible for anyone other than a concrete floor installer to properly install a sealed concrete floor.
-In fact, even with proper preparation sealed concrete floors generally have much shorter lifespans than polished concrete floors.
+In fact, even with proper preparation, a sealed concrete floor generally has a much shorter lifespan than a polished concrete floor.

-The other primary reason sealed concrete floors fail is due to excessive vapor pressure in the concrete slab.
-While this is a very technical subject that’s outside the purview of this article, this failure is the result of moisture in the slab becoming trapped under the sealer.
+The other primary reason sealed concrete flooring fails is due to excessive vapor pressure in the concrete slab.
+While this is a very technical subject that’s outside the purview of this article, this failure is the result of moisture in the concrete becoming trapped under the sealer.
 Here in Texas, where it’s extremely humid, these types of failures are extremely common.

 Only sealed concrete floors can fail due to excessive moisture.
-Because polished concrete floors do not have a film on their surface, they release moisture naturally without any impact on their finish.
+Because the polishing process of concrete floors does not include a surface film, polished concrete flooring releases moisture naturally without any impact on their finish.